barafael/trk/README.md

 }
 ```

-TODO: This json string should be converted to a nice representation as time sheet output.

 ### Notes and TODO items ###

-* TODO: Convert unix timestamps to date strings (locale?)
 * TODO: Find a way to add an event in the past
 * TODO: Find a way to query time sheets from certain time periods (one week, since=date, or maybe place pins...)
 * Which options should trk status take and what should it output?
 Open a browser window with report?